softdevteam/mattermost-github-integration/README.md

 Not all Github events are forwarded to Mattermost.
 Currently supported events are:

-* Ping, when you first added Github webhook
+* Ping events (send when first adding the Github webhook)
 * Commit pushes and comments
 * Issues (open, close, comment)
 * Pull Requests (create, merge, remove, comment)